 Ok, this one is a bit random but we promise, there is a method to our madness!
 And you know we always try to add in something fun.
 Your pelvic floor and diaphragm are impacted by your vocal cords.
 So singing, or even humming (if singing out loud is not your thing), is a great way to start to get this system firing (or trying to fire) automatically, as a team.
 And it can be a good way to gauge your progress.
 One of our team members said she could hardly talk when she was in pain and not breathing properly.
 But as she has started to improve she can now start to sing, or try.
 She has noticed that her pelvic floor struggles if she tries to sing too loudly!
 Pay attention to your body.
 Do you have trouble raising your voice?
 Is it hard to reach certain notes?
 Do you raise your shoulders when you take in a big breath to reach that end note?

 It can take some time to break bad patterns and correct compensations that have developed over years.
 But the important thing is to keep doing the work to make positive changes and to listen to your body along the way.
 It will let you know if it’s happy (or not!)— trust us.
 Looking for more tips on how to improve your breathing with the addition of Kegel exercises?
-Check out this guide from Dr. Amanda Olsen, a physical therapist who specializes in pelvic floor therapy.
+Check our guide!

 Pelvic floor basics part one— the pelvic floor what it is, what it does and why you should care